-Gives Information of America's Past
+(c) Gives Information of America's Past.

 America has a great past.
-This is told by the many remains found upon the land in all parts-The mounds of end less variety upon the plains; the artificial caves and cliff dwellings among the mountains; the ancient copper mines of the lake regions, and the rnined cities of Mexico, Central and South America.
+This is told by the many remains found upon the land in all parts: the mounds of endless variety upon the plains; the artificial caves and cliff-dwellings among the mountains; the ancient copper mines of the lake regions, and th ruined cities of Mexico, Central and South www.LatterDayTruth.org

+America.
 The walls of temples and other buildings, the ruined archways, images, and tablets are marked with the ancient writing.
 Men of learning have labored long to decipher these writings and unfold the mystery of America's past, but in vain.
 We know great nations lived here, but we do not know who they were or whence they came.
-We know they had a high degree of civilization, but we do not know what form of government they had or what their laws were.
-We do not know the extent of their arts and sciences, their manufactures and commerce, their religion. or their social development.
+We know they had a high degree of civilization, but we do not know what form of government they had, or what their laws were.
+We do not know the extent of their arts and sciences, their manufactures and commerce, their religion or their social development.
 All these things and many more are almost entire mysteries, and the world would now give fortunes to learn them.

-But the Book of Mormon tells this story.
+But the Bock of Mormon tells this story.
 It tells of the great nations who lived here, where they came from, how they developed into greatness, and the cause of their decline.
-It tells of their education, laws, governments, commerce, and religion.
+It tells of their education, laws, governments, commerce and religion.
 It unfolds America's past; it supplies this great need.

-Why the World Does Not Accept it
+(d) Why the World Does Not Accept It.

-Its claims for divinity, however, are the cause of its prompt rejection by the world at large.
+Its claims for divinity however, are the cause of its prompt rejection by the world at large.
 But why object to that feature of the book?
-We know the people have been taught God would not reveal himself any more to mankind. but the Bible warrants no such teaching.
+We know the people have been taught that God would not reveal himself any more to mankind, but the Bible warrants no such teaching.
 It is only by the providential act of God that we could ever know these mysteries of America's past.
-All efforts of humanity to find out have resulted in no true knowledge; they are vain, and to all present appearances, must for ever remain so: and if men are to ever know America's past, it can only be by the revelation of God.
+All efforts of humanity to find out have resulted in no true knowledge; they are vain, and to all present appearances, must forever remain so; and if men are to ever know America's past it can only be by the revelation of God. .
+Ancient nations of the old world wrote history, but only that written by men of God, and preserved by his power, has come down to us as the Bible.
+All other records except a few fragments have perished.
+Ancient history of the old world comes to us by the hand of Divinity, and is it consistent to deny the same means in the preservation and restoration to us of the history of the new world?
 The Book of Mormon was written by men of God and preserved by them, by his command, until the destruction of the righteous part of the nation, when the last writer was commanded to bury it in the earth.
 The only way it could be restored to men was by a revelation from God, showing some one its resting place, and after possession of the record was gained, it would be of no value as a record (because no one could read it-the language being unknown) except God should miraculously provide for its translation.
-There is a great need for "divinity" then in learning America's past, and the book of Mormon not only supplies the need of knowledge, but claims the divine part as well and to have come in the only way that was possible and consistent under the circumstances.
+A great need for "Divinity" then in learning America's past, and the Book of Mormon not only supplies the need for knowledge, but claims the divine part as well, and to have come in the only way that was possible and consistent, under the circumstances.
 The religious feature of the book, or its claims for divinity, do not stand in the way of our acceptance of it.